PathologyDataScience/triteia/README.md

 input = [ModelInput(name="input_0", shape=[224, 224, 3], dtype=np.float32, optional=False)]
 config = TensorflowConfig(name, max_batch_size=64, input=input)
 ```

-Variable sized input dimensions can be indicated using a value of -1.
+Variable-sized input dimensions can be indicated using a value of -1.

-The `InstanceGroup` class configures the use of CPU or GPU resources GPU resources and the number of model instances hosted on each GPU
+The `InstanceGroup` class configures the use of CPU or GPU resources and the number of model instances hosted on each GPU.
 ```python
 from simple_triton.config import InstanceGroup instances = InstanceGroup(count=2, kind="gpu", gpus=[0,1,2,3])
 config = TensorflowConfig(name=name, instance_group=instances)
 ```

-`TensorflowOptimization` can be used with `TensorflowMixedPrecision`, `TensorflowXla`, and `TensorRt` to activate automatic mixed precision, XLA compilation, or TensorRT optimization
+`TensorflowOptimization` can be used with `TensorflowMixedPrecision`, `TensorflowXla`, and `TensorRt` to activate automatic mixed precision, XLA compilation, or TensorRT optimization.
 ```python
 from simple_triton.config import TensorflowMixedPrecision, TensorflowXla, TensorflowOptimization amp = TensorflowMixedPrecision()